MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 ## AI Tools/AI Builder capabilities in Power Apps or Power Automate

-In Power Apps and Power Automate, prompt and model capabilities consume Copilot Credits when there are no AI Builder credits available, or when AI Builder credits computed consumption is in overage compared to initial capacity.
+In Power Apps and Power Automate, prompt and model capabilities consume Copilot Credits in the following scenarios:

+- When there are no AI Builder credits available.
+- When AI Builder credits computed consumption is in overage compared to initial capacity.

-- Use prompts (custom or prebuilt), or AI functions within apps or cloud flows.
+Use prompts (custom or prebuilt), or AI functions within apps or cloud flows.

-- Use AI models (such as *document processing* or *text recognition*) or prompts within cloud flows.
+Use AI models (such as *document processing* or *text recognition*) or prompts within cloud flows.

 ## Copilot Credit consumption rates